 - How will you remove filled bulk bags?

-- Will you handle the bulk bag on a pallet, by their loops, or utilize a conveyor?
+- Will you handle the bulk bag on a pallet, by their loops, or utilize a flexible screw conveyor or other solutions?
 If you are removing the filled bags by a pallet, will you use a forklift or pallet truck?

 - What bag styles and sizes do you use?
 Do you have varying bag heights?
 If so, you will need a bulk bag filler with an automatic height adjustment feature.

 - Will you be filling anything other than a bulk bag?
 Boxes, drums, or rigid bins?
-If so you will want a box, drum and/or rigid bin filling attachment.
+If so, you will want a box, drum, and rigid bin-filling attachment.

 - Do you need to stack the filled bulk bags?
 Stacking bulk bags can save on warehousing costs.